navillasa/biolingual-app/README.md

 ### 1. Concept

 Our idea began with the idea of an interactive "body map," where a user would be able to tap a part of the body, and trigger a display of that body part's name and description.
-When brainstorming the type of information to provide, we realized a translation would create an important new dimension of use for our anatomy app.
+When brainstorming the type of information to provide, we realized associated symptoms and their translations would add an important new dimension of use to our anatomy app.

 ### 2. Initial Planning